Surgical “Never Events”

 - Ongoing care: In situations where a lengthy period of care exists, the two-year limitation begins on the last day the victim was treated by the medical professional.

 - A minor involved: The statute of limitations for children in claims of malpractice generally extends to their eighteenth birthday; however, some tort reform in 2005 made the limitation 10 years from the date the negligent act occurred, or within two years of the child’s eighteenth birthday.

 - Actions of wrongful death: In wrongful death cases, the statute of limitations is three years from the patient’s date of death.

 Law Firm for Victims of Medical Malpractice in Western Missouri

-At Norton & Norton, P.C., our Kansas City medical malpractice attorneys take cases on a contingency fee basis.
+At Norton & Spencer, P.C., our Kansas City medical malpractice attorneys take cases on a contingency fee basis.
 That means that you pay nothing unless we get you compensation for your injuries.
 You only have a limited amount of time in which to file a claim, so contact our office today for a free consultation at 816-454-5800.